-If you are a U.S. citizen or a citizen of another country who lives outside the U.S., and you’d like to earn the American Certified Public Accountant (CPA) certification, you are an international CPA candidate.
-As an international candidate, you can definitely qualify to sit for the USA CPA Exam, but can you take the CPA Exam outside of the U.S?
+If you are a U.S. citizen or a citizen of another country who lives outside the U.S., and you’d like to earn the American Certified Public Accountant (CPA) certification, you are a CPA Exam international candidate.
+As an international candidate, you can definitely qualify to sit for the USA CPA Exam.
+But can you take the CPA Exam outside of the U.S?
 Thankfully, the answer to that question is yes, you can.
-I’ll tell you how you can take the international CPA Exam.
+Therefore, I’ll tell you how you can take the international CPA Exam.
 Plus, I’ll also tell you where by listing each CPA Exam international location.

 Basically, candidates living outside of the U.S. have 3 different ways to become a U.S. CPA.

 Furthermore, I’ll explain these options in detail and reveal the CPA Exam locations for each so you can determine which is best for you.

 Normally, CPA candidates must pass the CPA Exam.
 The CPA Exam has 4 sections and 16 hours of total testing time.

 However, the National Association of State Boards of Accountancy (NASBA) has mutual reciprocal agreements (MRAs) with certain non-U.S. professional associations.
 And in essence, certified or chartered accountants living outside the U.S. and possessing membership with these associations can more easily obtain the U.S. CPA by taking the International Qualification Examination (IQEX).
-The IQEX is one exam that you have 4 hours to take.
+In short, the IQEX is one exam that you have 4 hours to take.

 Furthermore, you must be a member of the following associations to be eligible to take the IQEX instead of the CPA Exam:

-CPA international students who take the IQEX still need to apply to an American CPA jurisdiction to receive the CPA license.
+Moreover, CPA international students who take the IQEX still need to apply to an American CPA jurisdiction to receive the CPA license.
 Likewise, candidates must meet the CPA education requirements, the CPA experience requirements, and/or the CPA ethics exam requirement as well.
 If you believe you may qualify for this CPA Exam alternative, learn more about the IQEX so you can get started.